GULibrarySandbox/advanced-data-wrangle-old/content/1-setup.md

 - QLD traffic camera locations is one of a number of open datasets that identify the general location of traffic cameras across Queensland.

-Each of the open datasets has had changes made for training purposes and should not be used for research.
+Each of the open datasets have been altered for training purposes.

 The workshop datasets have been stored in [Griffith University's Research Storage Space](https://research-storage.griffith.edu.au/).